-When Nathaniel’s opened in 1994, it mostly offers frozen dessert products such as juices, fruit salad, sylvanas, and its best-seller buko pandan salad.
+When Nathaniel’s opened in 1994, it mostly offered frozen dessert products such as juices, fruit salad, sylvannas, and its best-seller buko pandan salad.
 The last one sells out so fast the crew has to replenish the stock on the fridge several times daily.

 No one can mistake Nathaniel’s stores or products because of its mint green branding.
 The main branch is located in

 10. Kusinang Matua ni Atching Lillian